 AMG Pantheon Master Fund, LLC hereby designates the maximum amount allowable of its net taxable income as qualified dividends as provided in the Jobs and Growth Tax Relief Reconciliation Act of 2003.
-The 2021/2022 Form 1099-DIV you received for the Fund showed the tax status of all distributions paid to you during the calendar year.
+The 2023/2024 Form 1099-DIV you received for the Fund showed the tax status of all distributions paid to you during each calendar year.

-Pursuant to section 852 of the Internal Revenue Code, the Master Fund hereby designates \$29,455,957 as a capital gain distribution with respect to the taxable year ended September 30, 2022, or if subsequently determined to be different, the net capital gains of such year.
+Pursuant to section 852 of the Internal Revenue Code, the Master Fund hereby designates \$20,407,958 as a capital gain distribution with respect to the taxable year ended September 30, 2024 and \$44,325,119 as a capital gain distribution made in December of 2024.